DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_implementing_event_driven_architecture_with_websockets_and_message_queues.md

 ## Conclusion

 Event-driven architecture with WebSockets and message queues provides a powerful foundation for building scalable, real-time applications.
-By following the patterns and best practices outlined in this guide, you can create robust systems that handle complex business logic while maintaining high performance and reliability.
+By following the patterns and best practices outlined in this guide, you can create robust systems that handle complex business logic while maintaining high performance and reliability within CreatorFlow.

 Remember that EDA adds complexity, so start simple and gradually introduce more sophisticated patterns as your system grows.
-Focus on proper testing, monitoring, and error handling to ensure your event-driven system remains reliable and maintainable.
+Focus on proper testing, monitoring, and error handling to ensure your event-driven system remains reliable and maintainable for CreatorFlow development.

 ---

-**Next Steps:**
+**Next Steps for CreatorFlow:**
-- Implement comprehensive event monitoring
+- Implement comprehensive event monitoring tailored for CreatorFlow
-- Set up automated testing for event flows
+- Set up automated testing for CreatorFlow event flows
-- Establish error handling and recovery procedures
+- Establish error handling and recovery procedures for CreatorFlow services
-- Plan for event schema evolution
+- Plan for event schema evolution within CreatorFlow
-- Monitor system performance and optimize as needed
+- Monitor system performance and optimize as needed for CreatorFlow applications